Public Health Works to Keep Swimming Water Safe

 Harmful algal blooms vary in their appearance, looking like scum, foam, or a mat, and despite their name, can be different colors.
 Lots of sunlight, high water temperatures and low wind levels usually cause them to grow.

 Should people discover they are in the water near a bloom, it is important that they avoid swallowing water and that they rinse off well when they get out.
 If people have symptoms they think are due to contact with blue-green algae blooms they should call their healthcare provider or the Poison Control Center at 1-800-222-1222.
 Dogs that have been in water near a bloom should also be rinsed well and a vet should be called if they seem ill after.

 “While we always check for blue-green algae blooms while visiting beaches for routine monitoring, conditions can change quickly and algae may appear after our visit.
 If you suspect there is a bloom at one of our beaches, avoid swimming and contact us at (608) 243-0357 so we can send someone out to check on the conditions at that beach,” says Jennifer Lavender-Braun, PHMDC Microbiologist.

-“Once they arrive at a beach, we advise the public to always take a look at water conditions before getting into the water, especially after a heavy rainfall.
+“Once you get to the beach, always take a look at water conditions before getting into the water, especially after a heavy rainfall.
 That’s when stormwater runoff containing things like goose and pet waste can cause E. coli bacteria levels to be higher,” continues Lavender-Braun.